 Notice of Promotional Use

 T-MODE may photograph and video record you for promotional purposes.
-You’ll likely show up in lots of convention photos and videos anyway, but we just need to put this here so you know that your image may be used to help promote future T-MODEs.
+You’ll likely show up in lots of convention photos and videos anyway, but we just need to put this here so you know that your image may be used to help promote future T-MODE events.
 Now here’s the legalese:

 - You will be entering an area where photography, video and audio recording may occur.